Mosey-manzi/phishing-website-detection-analytics/README.md

 * Split data (70% training, 30% testing).
 * Trained a Random Forest Classifier.
 * Achieved **96.68% accuracy** on test set.
+### * !!NOTE: Due to the size models can't be reviewed online on Github, but can be downloaded!!

 #### 5. Power BI Dashboard